Lokhillo/Sleep-Tracker/README.md

 3. **Sequential Code** - Callbacks are not needed, which make code sequential.

-Coroutines have following three components:
+Coroutines have following four components:

 1. **Job** - A background job is something that can be cancelled.
 We use it cancel the coroutine.
 So, when the fragment/viewModel that started the coroutine is destroyed, all coroutines are cancelled.